Little Known Malham Walk to Malham Cove, Janet’s Foss & Gordale Scar

 Leg 3: Janet’s Foss to Gordale Scar Walk

-• Luckily, this Janet’s Foss to Gordale Scar walk is the shortest leg of the route!
-From the waterfall, head back to the road, turn right, cross Gordale Bridge and keep going along the road until you reach Gordale Scar Campsite.
+• From the waterfall, head back to the road, turn right, cross Gordale Bridge and keep going along the road until you reach Gordale Scar Campsite.

-• Keep following the path as it snakes round the bend, parallel to Gordale Back and up towards Gordale Scar waterfall and gorge.
-To get near to the waterfall you’ll have to cross a lot of wet and mossy rocks, so tread carefully!
+• Keep following the path as it snakes around the bend, parallel to Gordale Back and up towards Gordale Scar waterfall and gorge.
+To get near the waterfall you’ll have to cross a lot of wet and mossy rocks, so tread carefully!

 In the Gordale Scar Valley as the hills rise on both side and you can see where the cliffs and waterfall have retracted over the years